Maxim-Filimonov/state_management_in_js/quiz/README.md

 As a user
 I want to start the quiz
-So that I can test my knowledge
+So that I can prepare before I do the quiz

 As a user
 I want to see the result of my choice